-As shown in Figure 1, the task for generator G is to train a neural network that is able to convert arbitrary randomly distributed noise, typically called as a latent vector Z, into a synthesized fake data G(Z), and try to make the fake data approach real data x, that is, the training data, as much as possible.
+As shown in the Figure 1, the task for the generator G is to train a neural network that is able to convert arbitrary randomly distributed noise, typically called as a latent vector Z, into a synthesized fake data G(Z), and try to make the fake data approach real data x, that is, the training data, as much as possible.
 At the same time, the discriminator is trained simultaneously as a classifier.
 Ideally, the data generated by the generator is classified as fake data while the data from the training set as the real data.
-Therefore, the discriminator is being trained to decide whether the data is real or fake.
+Therefore, the discriminator is trained to be good at deciding whether the data is real or fake.